auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 ## Run the sample

 To build and run the sample, execute the `wildfly:run` Maven goal to start an embedded WildFly application server with this application deployed to it.
-See the [WildFly Maven Plugin](https://docs.jboss.org/wildfly/plugins/maven/latest/) documentation for more information.
+See the <a href="https://docs.jboss.org/wildfly/plugins/maven/latest/" target="_blank">WildFly Maven Plugin</a> documentation for more information.

 If you are using Linux or MacOS: